yongjejeon/Sleep-Calculator/README.md

 - **Set Desired Wake-Up Time**: Enter the time you'd like to wake up, and click "Run" to calculate the optimal sleep schedule.
 - **View Weekly Schedule**: The app displays your weekly events to help you plan around your schedule.

+## AI Generated Portions
+Most of the coded is helped by AI.
+Error handling and debugging took the most time.
+CSS was partially helped by AI, but mostly made by me.

+I provided the overall logic of the code, for example i would ask to get the time for next event and calculate the remaining time by substracting it from current time.
+Calculate if a REM cycle could fit into the remaining time and if it does, provide the optimal time to set the alarm.

+## Room for Improvements

+Initally, I wanted to create an app that checks if youtube is open in another chrome tab.
+I was able to create an extension that checks if youtube is open in another tab, but was not able to connect it to App.js.
+If this problem is solved, I would implment a feature that reminds the user to turn off youtube if the expected sleep time is less than 4 REM cycles, which is 6 hours.